williamhaley/ios7air-coredata-or-cdq-bug/README.md

 https://github.com/williamhaley/ios7air-coredata-or-cdq-bug/pull/1/files

 I've tried the `newclear` gem to get my environment to a clean state.
+I've also tried uninstalling all gems, then running a `bundle` to try and remove any possible issues caused by inconsistent versions.

+`gem uninstall --all --executables`

+I continue to see the bug that I reference in my issue tracker case.

+This is how I run the simulator for iOS 7.1 iPad Air on my machine (I've renamed the simulators on my machine in XCode)

+`rake device_name="iPad Air 7.1"`